No charge for an appointment to open a file. Appointment within 24 hours if the urgency is justified.

 You may also be interested in

-Construction law, Property law, Vefa, Sale before completion (VEFA)
+Property law, Property and construction, Property transactions, Sale, Sale before completion (VEFA)

 en_GBEnglish (UK)